borisf/borisf.github.io/index.md

 [Google Play Games Services](https://developer.android.com/games/pgs/overview) client-server integrations.

-To work effectively with frameworks such as Spring and Android, I create small, focused programs that highlight and leverage the framework's core APIs.
+To work effectively with frameworks such as Spring and Android, I create small, focused programs that are call framework abstracted (low level) APIs.

 I enjoy the intersection of technology, problem solving and people.